kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/0_mql.md

 can write queries.
 SHEBANQ is an **online** tool that offers to save such queries and show them next to the relevant chapters of the Bible.

 SHEBANQ is best used for drawing attention of fellow researchers to interesting patterns in the Hebrew Bible.
-It even provides visualizations of result sets, which can also be downloaded as csv files.
+It even provides visualizations of result sets, which can also be downloaded as `.csv` files.

 Nevertheless, SHEBANQ falls short for those researchers that want to perform statistical analysis on the data.
 These researchers need to preprocess the data in ways that an application author cannot anticipate.